2022 December solstice: All you need to know

 When is the next one?
 The next December solstice will fall on Wednesday, December 21, 2022, at 21:48 UTC (that is 3:48 p.m. in central North America; translate UTC to your time).

 Note: On this solstice, the sun will be overhead at noon as viewed from the Tropic of Capricorn.
 For us in the Northern Hemisphere, the December solstice will mark the longest nights and shortest days of the year.
 For the Southern Hemisphere, it will mark the shortest nights and longest days.
 After this solstice, the sun will moving north again.

-What is a solstice?
 The earliest people on Earth knew that the sun’s path across the sky, the length of daylight, and the location of the sunrise and sunset all shifted in a regular way throughout the year.
-They built monuments such as Stonehenge in England – or, for example, at Machu Picchu in Peru – to follow the sun’s yearly progress.
+They built monuments such as Stonehenge in England and at Machu Picchu in Peru to follow the sun’s yearly progress.

 For us on the northern part of Earth, the shortest day comes at the solstice.
-After the winter solstice, the days get longer, and the nights shorter.
+After the winter solstice, the days will get longer, and the nights shorter.